HacAtac/Hac-BookSearch-QL/README.md

  Sixth: I've then converted my JWT file to be used in a graphQL apollo application + tested it in apollo playground.</br>
  Seventh: Once I've found that all my queries/mutations, and JWT were working, I've then started the front end implementation as follows... </br>
  Eighth: First, in client/utils i've made a mutations.js file to implement our graphQL mutations.
 Secondly, I've made queries.js to handle the 'me' page query.
 Thirdly, I've updated my components to handle our newly created graphQL application </br>
+ Ninth: I've also have added some "scripts" in package.json files so that it can run both servers with concurrently.
- Ninth: Once all previous steps were completed I've ran through the application to ensure everything is workign as inteded. </br>
+ Tenth: Once all previous steps were completed I've ran through the application to ensure everything is workign as inteded. </br>
- Once all functionality was completed I've used React to deploy live on GitHub Pages <a href ="https://hacatac.github.io/hac-portfolio/" target="_blank">Link to deployed application.</a>. </br>
+ Once all functionality was completed I've used React to deploy live on GitHub Pages <a href ="https://hac-booksearchql.herokuapp.com/" target="_blank">Link to deployed application.</a>. </br>

  </p>